 For additional information and levels/scores for advanced standing, contact the counseling/advising office.

 Prior Learning Assessment

 Prior Learning Assessment (PLA) allows students to demonstrate their knowledge in a number of content areas for college credit.
 This arrangement offers students an opportunity to lower costs and prevent repetition of material mastered outside the traditional college experience.
 LSC faculty members assess employment, industry certification/licenses, non-credit workforce training, corporate training, exams and military service for potential college course credit.

 Students enrolled in a course on or after official day may not request credit for a prior learning experience.
 Students must request assessment of their learning experience with a campus advisor.
 Students who wish to transfer PLA credit must verify transferability with the academic institution of interest.

 PLA credit is only awarded when it applies to an available LSC course and program of study.
-Students pursuing any prior learning assessment option may receive credit for up to 75 percent of an award.
+Students pursuing any prior learning assessment option may receive credit for up to 50 percent of certificate or associate degree coursework.